delicuthq/copycan/.github/ISSUE_TEMPLATE/work-unit.md

 ## Out of scope
-*Explain what was cut from the scope of this tickets, taking into account that designs if Figma are more feature complete*
+*Explain what was cut from the scope of this tickets, considering that designs if Figma are more feature complete*
  * One
  * Two